Elizabeth Yeats: Career

 Despite being a gifted printer, the costings exceeded the quality of work that Yeats produced with the result that the press (like the guild) was often at risk financially.
 Eleven books, decorated with pastels by George William Russell, appeared under the Dun Emer imprint produced from a first-floor room.
 Yeats had several disagreements with her brother William over his directions as literary editor.
 She also disliked Evelyn Gleeson.
 In October 1906 she travelled to New York to advertise her products but published Dun Emer's last book William's Discoveries (1907) in late November when she returned to Dublin.

 After many years of strained relations between the Yeats sisters and Evelyn Gleeson, their business relationship was finally ended.
 Subsequently, in 1908, Lolly and her brother William started the Cuala Press, publishing over 70 books including 48 by the poet.
 Yeats managed the press while her sister Lily controlled the embroidery section.
 Cuala continued to be a family strain.
 Their father, John Butler Yeats, had to castigate his son William for sending overtly critical letters to his sisters about the press.
 However, Cuala produced magnificent books: W. B. Yeats' The green helmet and other poems (1910) and a series of Broadsides (published 1908–15, with illustrations from Jack Yeats).

 Yeats was the first commercial printer in Ireland to work exclusively with hand presses.

 She worked with Cuala Press until short of her death on 16 January 1940 after a diagnosis of high blood pressure and heart trouble.
+Her death was reported in the United States a month later.

+Legacy

+The Cuala press produced handcrafted books, cards and prints.
+An academic project at the Irish Art Research Centre, Trinity College Dublin is putting images from some of the prints online.
+The role of the press, which only employed women, in supporting women's rights, and also a new national identity and confidence after the 1921 independence of Ireland from Britain, is now understood.
+The prints, which sold widely in the UK, USA and Ireland and which were radical at that time, showed, counter to the prevailing stereotypes of the time, a fresh view of Ireland as prosperous and with strong rural traditions.